There are 6 main steps in writing and completing a PDP:

 Successful completion of a PDP entails significant planning and a demanding schedule for the completion of activities and the generation of substantive evidence that would lead to the verification of the plan.

-Initial educators must have their PDP goal approved before continuing to complete their PDP.
-Their goal must be reviewed by PDP Team of 3 members, and approved by at least a majority (2 out of 3) of the PDP team.
+For first-time PDP completers, the goal must be reviewed by PDP Team of 3 members, and approved by at least a majority (2 out of 3) of the PDP team.
 Note: If the goal approval is done on paper form, make sure to keep the completed goal approval form and submit it along with the PDP to team members for PDP verification.

 Please refer to PDP Team section for the team composition or make-up.
 The PDP team composition (i.e. the team members’ roles) will be the same as the PDP team that verifies the plan upon completion.